jplag/JPlag/jplag.frontend.scala/README.md

 ### Scala specification compatibility

-The dependencies only allow compatibility up to Scala 2.12 (April 2018), so more recent syntactical features like enums are not supported yet.
+The dependencies only allow compatibility up to Scala 2.13.8 (January 2022), so the new syntactical features of Scala 3 are not supported yet.

-Due to intercompatibility issues between dependencies, previous attempts to upgrade to Scala 3 were unsuccessful.
-We will continue our efforts to support Scala 3.
+As of now, Scalameta is not available for Scala 3 yet (see the [GitHub issue](https://github.com/scalameta/scalameta/issues/2485)), so the upgrade needs to wait.
+It would seem that once this frontend is equipped with Scalameta for Scala 3, it will be able to handle both Scala 2 and 3 equally as [the syntax is backwards compatible](https://scala-lang.org/2019/12/18/road-to-scala-3.html#:~:text=Scala%203%20is%20backwards%20compatible%20with%20Scala%202) for the most part.

 ### Token Extraction